grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i wrote this script at work that runs every 2 weeks and its part of a clinical project, i cant believe its running even though i was laid off, so crazy

+https://twitter.com/poeticalphotos/status/1729583062835413034 cant wait for the summer, its so cold outside

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,